-They are our newest system of federal conservation lands.
-The National Conservation Lands are 31 million acres of our most ecologically rich and culturally significant lands—open to all—managed by the Bureau of Land Management.
+Our newest system of federally protected conservation lands, the National Conservation Lands are 31 million acres of our most ecologically rich and culturally significant lands—open to all—managed by the Bureau of Land Management.
 These places, mostly large and pristine landscapes, are found throughout the West, Alaska and even extend to the East Coast.
 America’s newest collection of protected public lands and waterways stands alongside our national parks and wildlife refuges as guardians of America’s heritage and drivers of the nation’s $646 billion outdoor recreation economy.

 This collection of protected public lands also protects and preserves America’s sacred sites and cultural history.
 From ancient Puebloan cultures of 1,000 years ago to Spanish, Mexican, Native American and American settler histories from recent centuries, the National Conservation Lands represent a complete tour of the history of the American West.